Viktoriii61/crispy-barnacle/README.md

 Graphics image: Picsart, Gemcraft, Adobe Photoshop

-This project will be written using PyCharm.
+The development of this project will take place in the PyCharm environment.